NEWS BEFORE THE NEWS

 The national average temperature indicates a variety of political, social, and life-style trends.
 During warm trends governments are more centralized.
 International affairs take precedence over national ones.
 Federal regulations increase.
 Prices rise.
 And moral decadence is on the rise.
 During cool trends, individualism replaces group or state control.
 National affairs become more important than foreign ones.
 Prices fall and free enterprise reigns.

-It is worth noting that although temperatures are at historic highs (note the three tall peaks above 540 that have occurred since 1998) the trend is moving down.
-This suggests that the record heat spell may be ending, or perhaps it signifies a short cooling before continuing to climb higher.
-Time will tell.
+It is worth noting that although temperatures are at historic highs (note the three tall peaks above that have occurred since 1998) the trend was moving down but may have reversed course in 2017.

 The second graph is a closer view of the current temperature trend.